3 May – 2 Nov 2025

 Ann Hamilton transforms the immense top floor at Salts Mill for her largest solo UK installation to date

-Ann Hamilton, one of America’s most distinguished visual artists, is creating a powerful new installation for Bradford 2025 inspired by the district’s extraordinary textile heritage.
+Ann Hamilton, one of America’s most distinguished visual artists, presents a powerful new installation for Bradford 2025 inspired by the district’s extraordinary textile heritage.

 We Will Sing is the first major work created by Hamilton in the UK for more than 30 years, and the first time all three spaces on the vast top floor of Salts Mill have been combined to present a single artwork.